2019 – Latest News

 The proposed Rye Neighbourhood Plan has to be approved by the majority of voters of the neighbourhood to come into force.
 If proposals pass the referendum, the local planning authority is under a legal duty to bring them into force.

 There will be a cost, particularly for publicity, consultation, the secretariat and eventually a referendum, but these will be kept to the minimum.
 Bids for funds will be passed initially to Rye Town Council.
-The RNPSG will work to a two year programme (provisional project plan) ending in Spring 2016.
+The RNPSG will work to a programme (provisional project plan).
 During this time it will meet regularly; provide regular updates to Rye Town Council and hold periodic public meetings to advise progress and consult the community.

 The public meetings, the working groups and other elements of the public information strategy will provide ample opportunity for individual members of the public and community groups to influence the plan.
 Periodically the RNPSG will seek community views by survey.